TEDxTUM/TEDx-YTT/README.md

+#todo: Add chapters for dashboard, plots and gcp

 # TEDx-YTT
 A youtube tracker (YTT) for TEDx videos that tracks data of a specific TEDx using the google API.